facontidavide/Bonxai/bonxai_ros/README.md

 ## 3.1 Bonxai Server

-octomap_server builds and distributes volumetric 3D occupancy maps as OctoMap binary stream and in various ROS-compatible formats e.g. for obstacle avoidance or visualization.
-The map can be a static OctoMap .bt file (as command line argument) or can be incrementally built from incoming range data (as PointCloud2). octomap_server starts with an empty map if no command line argument is given.
-In general, octomap_server creates and publishes only on topics that are subscribed.
-Since some can be time-consuming to build for large maps, only subscribe to topics you absolutely need (e.g. in RViz) and set the "latch" parameter for false when building maps.
+Bonxai_server builds and distributes volumetric 3D occupancy maps for obstacle avoidance, planning or visualization.
+The map is incrementally built from incoming range data (as PointCloud2) either from RGBD cameras or LiDARs.

 ## 3.1.1 Subscribed Topics